melihcan06/Image-Segmentation/README.md

-I am using unet for semantic segmentation.
+I used unet for semantic segmentation.